LeMane1/banki.shop/README.md

 # banki.shop
-banki.shop test work
+banki.shop test work.
-use npm run build for build in production mode use npm run dev for start development server
+Use npm run build for build in production mode.
+Use npm run dev for start development server.